-Against the Current interviewed Alice Ragland, who has been central to organizing Black youth in Cleveland in response the police murder of Tamir Rice, the 12-year old shot to death two seconds after the police arrived at the park where Rice was playing with a toy gun.
-The Movement for Black Lives National Convening will be held in Cleveland July 24-26.
-Groups scheduled to attend include Cleveland Action, Ferguson Action, and Million Hoodies Movement for Justice, among many others.
+AGAINST THE CURRENT interviewed Alice Ragland, who has been central to organizing Black youth in Cleveland against the police murder of Tamir Rice, the 12-year old shot to death two seconds after the police arrived at the park where Rice was playing with a toy gun.
+The Movement for Black Lives National Conference will be held in Cleveland July 24-26.
+Groups scheduled to attend include Cleveland Action, Ferguson Action and Million Hoodies Movement for Justice.
+For registration information: movementforblacklives.org.

 Against the Current: Black Lives Matter utilizes social media to communicate your message.
 How does that amplify your voices?

 Alice Ragland: Using social media helps us get our voices to the millions (and billions) of people who are outside our city.
 It allows people in Pakistan, China, Spain and all over the world to follow what’s happening in the United States.
 More importantly, it allows people to see that the issues that we face are not singular.
 The problems of occupation, state violence, and systemic oppression of marginalized groups exist all over the world.